flyingmachine/brave-clojure-web/content/do-things.md

 characters have eyes 1/3 the size of their head, but just go with it, OK?

 Conspicuously missing is the hobbit's right side.
-Let's fix that:
+Let's fix that.
+The code below is the most complex code we've looked at so far.
+It introduces some ideas we haven't covered yet.
+Don't worry though, because we're going to examine it in great detail:

 ```clojure
 (defn has-matching-part?